Butterwell/Dictatable/README.md

 As you might guess, the primary goal is to make a useful language that is dictatable on a smart phone.

-To that end, there will be a series of informal experiments (perhaps formal experiments later) with the intent to make the the language easier to learn and use.
+To that end, there will be a series of informal experiments (perhaps formal experiments later) with the intent to improve useability and learnability.
 To create a language with "low floors and high ceilings".

 At that end, make Dictatable a delightful tasty efficient language with especially good mouth feel.